 - Our Facebook Member Forum serves as a support network for members to share ideas, discuss issues, and organize collective action.
-This website and our Facebook and Twitter and Instagram pages serve as a gateway for new members or those who are not in Maine to connect with us and learn more, as well as a central location for listing progressive events happening in the state.
+This website and our Facebook, Twitter, and Instagram pages serve as a gateway for new members or those who are not in Maine to connect with us and learn more, as well as a central location for listing progressive events happening in the state.
 We also maintain an email list for those who prefer to receive their information off of Facebook.

-- Our Calls to Action (also known as C2As) transform concerned citizens into activists and build the confidence and capacity of members to find their voice and speak out.
+- Our Calls to Action (C2As) transform concerned citizens into activists and build the confidence and capacity of members to find their voice and speak out.
 Our actions are curated, vetted, Maine-centric, and address national and state concerns.

-- In March of 2017 we created “The HUB,” which now operates independently, as a forum connecting local and regional group leaders in each of Maine’s 16 counties.
-These groups are already doing the critical work of bringing concerned citizens together in our villages, towns, and cities.
-The HUB supports and amplifies their efforts and events, encourages collaboration and coalition-building, and helps more Mainers connect with the groups that are closest to them.
+- In March of 2017 we created “The HUB,” which now operates independently, as a forum connecting local and regional group leaders across the state.
+The HUB supports and amplifies their efforts and events, encourages collaboration and coalition-building, and helps more Mainers connect with the groups closest to them.

 - Our issue-based working groups bring members together to focus on specific issues of concern to the group.
-They filter through news and information, dig deeper, and determine the most effective actions our members can take to move the needle on that issue, whether it be action that originates with us, or by supporting action being led by another group.
+They filter through news and information, dig deeper, and determine the most effective actions our members can take to move the needle on that issue, whether it be action that originates with us, or by supporting actions led by other groups.

-- We keep our eyes trained on our legislators in Augusta as well as DC, and work to promote new and existing opportunities for members to connect with them, track where they stand on the issues, and hold them accountable for the positions they take.
+- We keep our eyes trained on our legislators in Augusta as well as DC, and work to promote new and existing opportunities for members to connect with them, track their stance on issues, and hold them accountable for the positions they take.